 While the number of pedestrian accidents has been on a decline in Florida, a recent traffic crash has proven that much more needs to be done to deter the number of pedestrian collisions in the state.
 Alice Overton, a 70 year old woman, was crossing the street late last night and was struck by an SUV.

 In Overtons walk, she was crossing U.S. 301 at the Ellenton-Gillette Road intersection when an SUV approached a green traffic light.
 Overton stepped in front of the SUV, an Expedition, and was hit before the driver was able to stop the vehicle.

-If you or a loved one has suffered injuries following a pedestrian accident, Gordon & Doner is prepared to guide your through the legal process.
+If you or a loved one has suffered injuries following a pedestrian accident, the West Palm Beach personal injury attorneys at Gordon & Doner is prepared to guide your through the legal process.